vkostyanetsky/Fastimer/README.md

 ### Where I can see or edit my fasts?

-The script stores all the fasts in `fasts.yaml` file in the working directory.
+The script stores all the fasts in `fasts.yaml` file in the working directory (where you run the timer).
 The file is quite human-readable, so you can just open it in your lovely text editor.

 For instance, the completed fast in the journal looks like this: